bin-cli/bin-cli/README.md

 To upgrade to the latest version at any time, just repeat the same `wget` command as above.

-You may want to watch [this repo](https://github.com/bin-cli/bin-cli) to be notified when a new version is released - select either Watch > Custom > Releases, or Watch > All Activity.
+You may want to watch [this repo](https://github.com/bin-cli/bin-cli) to be notified when a new version is released - select Watch > Custom > Releases (or Watch > All Activity if you prefer).

 <!-- features/3.02-tab-completion.feature -->